 By Steve Beauregard

-You can walk from the MGM Grand in Las Vegas to the closest In-N-Out Burger, as it’s approximately an 8/10th of a mile walk each way.
+The closest one is down the street on Tropicana Avenue, and is approximately an 8/10th of a mile walk each way.
 It should take a normal walker around 15 to 20 minutes to get there

 The nearest In-N-Out to the MGM Grand is the one east of the Las Vegas Strip on Tropicana Drive, the major road that runs right by the MGM.
 This In-N-Out is just east of I-15, on Dean Martin Drive.
 Specifically, the address is 4888 Dean Martin Drive.